 The cellular technology innovation has changed the world over the previous decade.
 Sophisticated network availability and cost-effective sensors have brought forth the next wave in the digitization era that is IoT.
 According to IHS Markit, by 2030, there will be 125 billion internet-connected things worldwide, such as smartphones, PCs, wearables, cars, home appliances and many more.

-Yet, is it simply one more tech bubble or is it that IoT truly gives the unmistakable outcomes that talk genuine value, be it in terms of increased revenue, better experience or improved efficiency!
-Well, all things considered, the apparent advantages that can’t be depicted in numbers are way bigger and unmistakable ones.
+Yet, is it simply one more tech bubble or the IoT truly gives the unmistakable outcomes that talk genuine cash!
+Well, all things considered, the apparent advantages that can’t be emerged in numbers are way bigger and unmistakable ones.
 In any case, in the end, the organizations will be benefiting from improved brand perception, upgraded quality, and overall service delivery.
 Be it any industry, the customer is a king, thus businesses worldwide are relying on the data generated by IoT devices to deliver a personalised experience to customers.

-Based on the data insights companies are engineering new products, marketing service offerings and features that suit the demand.
-For B2C segments like hospitality & retail where customer experience is the key to success, the reliance is on delivering the personalized experience based on past preferences and user behavior.
+Based on the data insights companies are coming up with new products, service offerings and features that suits to demand.
+For B2C segments like hospitality & retail where customer experience is the key to success the much reliance is on delivering the personalized experience based on past preferences and user behavior.

 Let’s have a look at what’s happening in certain industry segments

 Smart mirrors & projections, smart shelves are assisting the shoppers like never before.
-Globally, the adoption of the unmanned store further driving the cost reduction with one of its kind experience to customers.
-A year ago, Walmart opened Intelligent Retail Lab (IRL), stand-out AI-empowered store, where a blend of examination and cameras will screen things that have been expelled from racks, alarming staff about explicit items that should be re-supplied.
+Globally the adaption of the unmanned store further driving the cost reduction with one of kind experience to customers.
+A year ago, Walmart opened Intelligent Retail Lab (IRL), stand-out AI-empowered store, where a blend of examination and cameras will screen things, that have been expelled from racks, alarming laborers about explicit items that should be re-supplied.

 Envision the degree of customer delight where hyper-personalized in-room experience and solving customer queries in real-time are adopted as standard practice.
 Providing insights into the surroundings, things to do around and useful information base on the customer profile and preferences, can add value to guest, making them loyal and frequent visitors.
 For Example, Hilton has experimented with the ‘connected room’ concept, where users are able to control many of the room’s features from their mobile phone, or from a provided tablet.